longears/pokedex/README.md

 $ pokedex catch myfile.psd
 ```

 ...Which will upload the file to S3.
 It then deletes the local copy and replaces it with tiny placeholder file called `myfile.psd__pokeball`.

-**Getting them back**

-The pokeball file contains the hash of the file so that we can get it back later, by doing this:
+The pokeball file is basically a link to get the file back, so don't lose it.

+**Getting it back**

 ```
 $ pokedex release myfile.psd__pokeball